Advanced R answers

 For which Digestive System cancer types are there more female cases than male cases?

-Since these two test are combined with an AND logic we can either put them in a single filter statement or we could chain two filter statements together.
+Since these two tests are combined with an AND logic we can either put them in a single filter statement or we could chain two filter statements together.

 This is the first place where we have column names with spaces in them, and therefore where they need to be quoted.
 We can’t put them in single or double quotes otherwise they’ll be treated as text, so we use backticks.
 By far the easiest way to get the quoting right is to select from the drop down list in RStudio which will handle this for you.